black77dragon/DragonShield/DragonShield/docs/UX_UI_concept/dragon_shield_ui_guide.md

 - Use dropdown selectors for Date, Asset, Type, etc.
 - Bulk actions (Import, Export) always bottom-aligned

+### Editing
+- Each row in allocation tables has a persistent pencil button.
+- Double-clicking a row or pressing **Enter** or **Space** while it is focused opens the side-panel target editor.
+- The active row highlights with a soft blue background and the pencil icon fills.

 ---

 ## ⚖️ Functional Modules